dfoley1218/California-Wildfire-Project/README.md

 > **On the weights — an honest note.** These weights are a **heuristic**, not trained values: they encode the domain assumption that recent, close fire activity is the strongest risk signal.
 The principled next step (see Roadmap) is to gather ground-truth burn outcomes and fit the weights with a logistic regression, so the data determines them rather than the author.
 Because the scoring logic is a pure function ([`calculate_risk_score`](app/scoring.py)) decoupled from the database queries, swapping in trained weights is a localized change — and the logic is unit-tested in [`tests/test_scoring.py`](tests/test_scoring.py) with no database required.

-> **Two implementations, one model.** The canonical scoring logic lives in [`app/scoring.py`](app/scoring.py) as a tested Python function.
-The [live interactive explorer](https://california-wildfire-project.pages.dev) is a static site — its risk score is a hand-written JavaScript port of the same formula, computed entirely client-side against a bundled GeoJSON snapshot of the fire data, so the map works instantly with no server round-trip.
-It does not call this API.
+> **On implementation — two copies, one source of truth.** The live map
+> (deployed separately on Cloudflare Pages) runs a client-side JavaScript
+> port of this scoring logic for instant, no-network results while panning
+> the map.
+The Python version in `app/scoring.py` above is canonical — it's
+> the one covered by `tests/test_scoring.py`, and the JS is a manual port of
+> it, not an independent implementation.
+If the two ever disagree, the
+> Python version is correct.

 ---